magomimmo/modern-cljs/doc/tutorial-17.md

   [:#price] (set-attr :value price)
   [:#tax] (set-attr :value tax)
   [:#discount] (set-attr :value discount)
   [:#total] (set-attr :value
                       (format "%.2f" (calculate quantity price tax discount))))
 ```

 However, as we saw in the
-[Tutorial 15 - It's better to be safe than sorry (Part 2) - ][4], we
+[Tutorial 15 - It's better to be safe than sorry (Part 2) - ][4], we can
-can break the `shoppingForm` by just typing in the form a value that's
+break the `shoppingForm` by just typing in the form a value that's not a
-not a numeber, because the `calculate` function is able to deal with
+number, because the `calculate` function is able to deal with
 stringified numbers only.

 ![ServerNullPointer][5]